mstksg/inCode/copy/entries/five-point-haskell-1.md

 of limited context windows for LLMs.

 If anything, limited "brain space" might be _the_ bottleneck, for both humans and LLMs.
-When we provide LLMs with properly "depravity-aware" typed code --- or somehow encourage them to write it by giving them the right iterative tooling --- I truly believe this might be the key to unlocking the full potential of agentic coding.
+If provide LLMs with properly "depravity-aware" typed code (and encourage them to write it by giving them the right iterative tooling), I truly believe that we have the key to unlocking the full potential of agentic coding.

 And...not whatever [this tweet is][tweet].